Brittish Intelligence (January 29, 1940)

 Lester Matthews and Margaret Lindsay

-Margaret Lindsay, Holmes Herbert and Maris Wrixon
+Margaret Lindsay, Holmes Herbert, Maris Wrixon